fabioharams/VMSS-Custom-Windows-Managed-Disk/README.md

 ![template deployment3](IMG/5.PNG)

 - Fill the form and then click PURCHASE.
 The deployment will start and you just need to wait few minutes.

-### Use the same Resource Group ###
-During the deployment of the template you will need to use the same Resource Group.
-This is because the second template to deploy VMSS cannot load an image located on another Resource Group.
-To be fixed later.

 After the deploy finish the execution process you can access your Resource Group and check all objects created